Unbewohnte/wecr/README.md

-# Websurf
+# Wecr - simple web crawler

 ## Overview

 Just a simple HTML web spider with minimal dependencies.
 It is possible to search for pages with a text on them or for the text itself, extract images and save pages that satisfy the criteria along the way.

 ## Configuration